Do you want to know more about Stora Enso?

 Lignin has numerous applications across a variety of industries, including automotive, construction, coatings, plastics and pharmaceuticals.
-Refined lignin can replace petro-based phenols that are used in resins for plywood, oriented strand board (OSB), laminated veneer lumber (LVL), paper lamination and insulation material.
+Refined lignin can replace fossil-based phenols that are used in resins for plywood, oriented strand board (OSB), laminated veneer lumber (LVL), paper lamination and insulation material.
 Other potential uses in the future include carbon fibre and carbon for energy storage.

 Stora Enso currently produces and sells lignin in different formats: free-flowing brown powder (dry lignin), wet powder (wet lignin).
 But in the near future, we will fully replace these qualities with a granulated material for easier handling.

 Replacement of fossil-based phenols in resins for wood panels including plywood, OSB, LVL and impregnated paper